What Is StoryADay?

 - You get to decide what “every day” means.
 If you need to take Sundays off, go for it.
 You make your own rules, but you are encouraged to set them up early, and stick to them!

-- You can post your story at your site or here or you can simply post an update in the Victory Dance Group saying that you completed that day’s story.
+- You can post your story at your site and link to it here, or you can simply post an update in each day’s blog comments to let us know you wrote. or here or you can simply post an update in the Victory Dance Group saying that you completed that day’s story.

 [NOTE: some publications consider a story ‘published’ even if it has appeared in a different form on a blog.
 If you think you might want to submit your stories to publications, you may wish to keep them under wraps for now.
 Password protect your blog entries, post excerpts or summaries, keep silent, whatever you need to do.]